isomerpages/moe-bendemeerpri/_about-us/Principal's Message.md

 </tr>
 <tr>
 <td rowspan="1" colspan="4">
-<p>Guided by the principles of Positive Education, we will continue to emphasise
+<p>This year, our focus is encapsulated in the theme: <em>“Know Me.
+Affirm Me.
+Nurture Me.”</em>Guided
-the use of positive language, building strong relationships, and demonstrating kindness and resilience in all that we do.
+by the principles of Positive Education, we will continue to emphasise the use of positive language, building strong relationships, and demonstrating kindness and resilience in all that we do.
 <br>